 A first-degree crime is punished with fines up to $300,000, and a fixed prison sentence.
 Anyone caught selling heroin or other drugs within 1,000 feet of school property can receive a fixed prison term, and ordered to pay up to $100,000 in fines.
 These penalties are doubled whenever the sale is to a pregnant woman or a minor under the age of eighteen.

-At The Gorman Law Firm, our Passaic County drug possession attorney represents clients in New Jersey who are facing drug charges of any kind, including trafficking or use.
+At The Gorman Law Firm, our Passaic County drug possession attorney represents clients in Essex County and Morristown, New Jersey, who are facing drug charges of any kind, including trafficking or use.
 Contact Scott Gorman for a consultation regarding your case today.